chakrit/smoke/README.md

 ![](https://raw.githubusercontent.com/chakrit/smoke/master/smoke.jpg)

-*WARNING:* Smoking is seriously bad for your health.
+:warning: *WARNING:* :warning: Smoking is seriously bad for your health.
 Be [smoke-free][1].

 # SMOKE

-> Microsoft claims that after code reviews, "smoke testing is the most
+> :exclamation: Microsoft claims that after code reviews, "smoke testing is the most
 > cost-effective method for identifying and fixing defects in software"
 >
 > <cite>[Wikipedia][0]</cite>

 SMOKE is a CLI tool that helps you quickly and easily do smoke testing on your software.
-It works on the simple assumption that **code that produces the same observably correct output exhibits correct behavior.**
+It works on the simple assumption that **code that produces the same observably correct output will exhibits the same correct behavior.**

-This, of course, is not 100% true all the time but you can get pretty far with reliability with just by writing a small smoke testing file and using SMOKE to help you.
+This, of course, is not 100% true all the time but you can get pretty far with reliability just by writing a small smoke testing file and using SMOKE to help you.

-*WARNING:* This is not a replacement for proper testing regiment.
-Use your own judgement and discretion if you are dealing with mission-critical software.
+> :warning: *WARNING:* :warning This is not a replacement for proper testing regiment.
+Use your own
+> judgement and discretion if you are dealing with mission-critical software.

 # INSTALL